-The Company is exposed to call on its available cash resources from repayment of loans due to the Parent Bank and other financial institutions.
+The Company is exposed to call on its available cash resources from repayment of loans due to the Parent Bank and deposits from a bank.
 The Company has mitigated this risk by obtaining the commitment from the Parent Bank to continually provide financial support to the Company to meet its financial obligations.